Abruzzo: Climate

 There are two climatic zones in Abruzzo.
-The coastal strip and sub-Apennine hills have a climate markedly different from that of the mountainous interior.
+The coastal strip and sub-Apennine hills have a climate distinct from that of the mountainous interior.
 Coastal areas have a Mediterranean climate with hot dry summers and mild winters.
-Inland hilly areas have a sublittoral climate with temperatures decreasing progressively with increasing altitude.
+Inland hilly areas have a sublittoral climate with temperatures decreasing with altitude.
 Precipitation is also strongly affected by the presence of the Apennines mountain range.
-Rainfall is abundant on slopes oriented to the west, and lower in the east and east-facing slopes.
+Rainfall is abundant on slopes oriented to the west, and lower in the east and on east-facing slopes.
 The Adriatic coast is shielded from rainfall by the barrier effect created by the Apennines.
-The minimum annual rainfall is found in some inland valleys sheltered by mountain ranges, such as Peligna or Tirino (Ofena, Capestrano), where as little as 500 mm have been recorded.
+The minimum annual rainfall is found in some inland valleys sheltered by mountain ranges, such as the Peligna or Tirino valleys (near Ofena, Capestrano), annual rainfall as low as 500 mm has been recorded.
 Rainfall along the coast almost never falls below 600 mm.
 Pescara has relatively less rainfall (about 700 mm) than Chieti (about 1000 mm).
-The highest rainfall occurs in upland areas on the border with Lazio; they are especially vulnerable to Atlantic disturbances.
+The highest rainfall occurs in upland areas on the border with Lazio; these areas are especially vulnerable to Atlantic disturbances.
 Around 1500 to 2000 mm of precipitation is typical.